 As climate change and other environmental issues become a growing concern for Asian consumers, sustainable products are now more popular in the region than ever before.
 In 2017, the total volume of green purchases made at leading Chinese e-commerce retailers increased by 71 per cent with almost half of the sales made by millennials aged 26 to 35.

-The CIAF actively seeks to maximize its alignment to the UN Sustainable Development Goals (SDGs), which were adopted by all United Nations Member States in 2015 as a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030.
+Milltrust’s Climate Impact Asia investments actively seek to maximize its alignment to the UN Sustainable Development Goals (SDGs).
 Achieving the SDGs requires the partnership of governments, private sector, civil society and citizens alike to make sure we leave a better planet for future generations.
-CIAF’s primary SDG alignment focus is on:
+Milltrust’s Climate Impact Asia investments’ primary SDG alignment focus is on:

 Take urgent action to combat climate change and its impacts.